Rowan Health Department receives 400 Pfizer, 800 Johnson & Johnson vaccines for week - Salisbury Post

 The Livingstone College event is for students, staff and the general public.
 It starts at 8:30 a.m. and ends at 12:45 p.m.
 Similar to the county’s drive-thru clinics, the Livingstone event allows people to select an appointment times.
 People can sign up for the Livingstone College clinic, which will be held in the school’s New Trent Gymnasium, by calling 980-432-1800 and selecting option No. 1.

-Parking for the college’s clinic will be off campus, but golf cars will shuttle participants to the gym.
+Parking for the college’s clinic will be off campus, but golf carts will shuttle participants to the gym.
 All shots will be provided in private cubicles.

 “The best protection we have against COVID-19 is the vaccination,” said Livingstone President Jimmy Jenkins.“In order for us to return to some resemblance of normalcy and to lessen some of the restrictions we currently have in place, we are strongly encouraging all of our students, faculty and staff to secure your spot to get your shot.”